 Advantages of component-based architecture

 - Next.js.
-React-based framework that is well-suited for server-rendered single-page apps.
+A react-based JS framework that is well-suited for server-rendered single-page apps.
 It supports hybrid static rendering, smart bundling, and route prefetching.
 Also, it comes with great TypeScript and SEO support.
 As of 2022, Next.js, with its new 13 version, showed a remarkable rise in popularity.
 You can see this growth in the image below.

-- Nuxt.js.
+Nuxt.js.
 It can be described as a Next.js on Vue.
 However, it is a framework that has its benefits.
-For example, it deals well with building universal apps that can be executed on both the front-end and back-end sides.
-Also, it has fine meta tags managing that boosts SEO.
+For example, it deals well with building universal web applications that can be executed on both the front-end and back-end sides.
+Also, it has fine meta tags management that boosts SEO.

-- Gatsby.
-React-powered framework for building e-commerce platforms, landings, blogs, and progressive web applications.
-It provides programmers with code and data splitting by having GraphQL under the hood.
-Also, it is good in terms of velocity, safety, and SEO practices.
+Gatsby.
+React-powered framework for building e-commerce platforms, , landings, blogs, and progressive web applications.
+It provides programmers with code and data splitting.
+It is good in terms of velocity, safety, and SEO practices.
 At Codica, we are also big fans of Gatsby.
 We use this framework to build our company’s website.
 So, it is high-performing and works seamlessly.

 VuePress.
 Static site generator developed by the creator of Vue, Evan You.
 It facilitates technical documentation handling.
-Using VuePress, you can get a pre-rendered SEO-friendly SPA with the use of just two commands.
+Using VuePress, you can get a pre-rendered SEO-friendly Single Page App with the use of just two commands.
 Also, you can use Vue components in your VuePress applications.

 You may also like: The Power of CSS Processors in Web Applications Development

-- Nest.js.
+Nest.js.
 Node.js framework is powered by TypeScript.
-It is well-suited for the development of robust and scalable back-end apps of all kinds.
+It is well-suited for the development of robust and scalable back-end web applications of all kinds.
 It catches the best ideas from object-oriented, functional, and reactive programming.
-Its architecture provides code modularity, testability, and maintainability.
+Its architecture provides code modularity, the ability for testing, and maintainability.

-- Express.js.
+Express.js.
 Node.js framework, primarily used for building RESTful API servers.
 RESTful API is an interface that two computer systems apply to share web information safely.
-It offers support of I/O request handling.
-Also, Express comes with a collection of tools and middleware modules to facilitate the development process.
+It offers support for input/output request handling.
+Express comes with a collection of tools and middleware modules to facilitate the web development process.
 Also, it is easy to configure and scale.

-- Fastify.
-It provides a speedy and low overhead alternative for the previous framework.
+Fastify.
+It provides a speedy and low-overhead alternative to the previous framework.
 Fastify features encapsulated plugins, hooks, and decorators that facilitate code reusability and decoupling.
 Also, it supports TypeScript, one of the most important current JS trends.

-- LitElement.
-Fast and lightweight library for sharing components across projects and developing a UI design system.
+LitElement.
+Fast and lightweight tool for sharing components across projects and developing a UI design system.

-- RxJS.
-Powerful library for creating functional, asynchronous, and event-based programs by using observable sequences.
+RxJS.
+It is great for creating functional, asynchronous, and event-based programs by using observable sequences.

-- Agenda.js.
-Low overhead library for job scheduling in Node.js backed by MongoDB.
+Agenda.js.
+Low overhead solution for job scheduling in Node.js backed by MongoDB.